SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 **Dividing** numbers is done using the `/` operator.

 It works differently with **integers** and **floating point numbers**.
-* When we divide two integers, **integer division** is applied, and the obtained output will not contan a fractional part.
+* When we divide two integers, **integer division** is applied, and the obtained output will not contain a fractional part.
   * Example: `11 / 3 = 3`
 * When we divide two numbers and at least one of them is a **float** number, **floating division** is applied, and the obtained result is a float number.
   * Example: `11 / 4.0 = 2.75`